FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 }
 ```

+All references may be static or dynamically generated.
+In either case, they allow easier communication between the AS and the RC.
+From the spec:

+> Many parts of the RC's request can be passed as either a value or a reference.
+The use of a reference in place of a value allows for a client to optimize requests to the AS.

-These references are one time use.
-Additionally, there is one endpoint starting off interaction.
-In true HATEOAS fashion, clients can start from one well known endpoint and then follow links presented by the authorization server.
+With GNAP there is one endpoint starting off any interaction.
+In true [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) fashion, clients start from one well known endpoint and follow links embedded in received JSON documents to other endpoints.
 No more consulting documentation to find out which endpoints you have to call when.

 ## What should you do?

+Whew.
 That's a lot of new functionality.
-What should you do about GNAP in general?
+What should you do about GNAP?

 First, If OAuth2 works for you, keep using it.
-Use it properly, with all the security suggestions outlined by by OAuth 2.1, including the PKCE extension.
-Twitter recently updated from 2010's OAuth1; it's likely that systems will still be running OAuth2 in three years.
-In fact, my team mates laughed when I said three years; they think it'll be more like a decade.
+Of course, make sure you use it properly, with all the security suggestions outlined by OAuth 2.1, including the PKCE extension.
+But it's not going anywhere.

+Twitter recently updated from OAuth1, which was published as a standard in 2010 so it's likely that systems will still be running OAuth2 in three years.
+In fact, my colleagues laughed when I mentioned three years; they think it'll be more like a decade.

 If you are an authorization server vendor, or you build your own OAuth servers, then you should:

 * Keep an eye on the draft.
-There's a lot more in there that is worth examining, and it's changing fast.
+There's more in there worth examining, and it's changing fast.
 * Join the mailing list and contribute if you can, as many members of the identity community already have.
-I've seen new members join the mailing list and be welcomed with their feedback.
+I've seen new folks join the mailing list and be welcomed with their feedback.
-* Watch for or implement reference implementations.
-Justin, one of the editors of the spec, has committed to transitioning [OAuth.XYZ](https://oauth.xyz/) to being an implementation of GNAP: "GNAP will one day be a formal standard, and as that standardization process takes place, XYZ will transition to being an implementation of that standard. "
+* Watch for or build a reference implementations.
+Justin Richer, one of the editors of the spec, has committed to transitioning [OAuth.XYZ](https://oauth.xyz/) to being an implementation of GNAP: "GNAP will one day be a formal standard, and as that standardization process takes place, XYZ will transition to being an implementation of that standard. "

 If you are a user of OAuth, you can take a more relaxed position.
-Howeer, it still behooves you to review GNAP and see if it fits your use cases better, especially as the specification becomes more and more concrete.
+However, you should still review the GNAP spec and see if it fits your use cases better, especially as the specification becomes more concrete.

 In particular, review the migration path for the major OAuth grants.
-Have a discussion with your authorization server vendor, or with the maintainers of open source libraries you might use, to see what their plans are for GNAP.
+Have a discussion with your authorization server vendor, or with the maintainers of open source libraries you use, to see what their plans are for GNAP.

 ## Additional resources

-Here are some additional helpful resources, should this have just whetted your appetite for all things GNAP.
+Here are some additional resources, should this have whetted your appetite for all things GNAP.

 * [The GNAP WG charter](https://datatracker.ietf.org/wg/gnap/about/)
 * [The GNAP mailing list](https://mailarchive.ietf.org/arch/browse/txauth/)
 * [The GNAP GitHub repo](https://github.com/ietf-wg-gnap/gnap-core-protocol/)
 * An InfoWorld article: ["GNAP: OAuth the next generation"](https://www.infoworld.com/article/3596345/gnap-oauth-the-next-generation.html)